dariosanfilippo/edgeofchaos/README.md

 ## Coding conventions

-–   80 characters per line;
+–   80 characters per line.

-–   Infix syntax should be used when possible to increace conciseness;
+–   Infix syntax should be used when possible to increace conciseness.

 –   Spacing should be used between operands and operators to increase
-    readability;
+    readability.

 –   Spacing should be used between operators and arguments for partial
-    application with infix operators (see the Faust manual for a complete list of such operators);
+    application with infix operators (see the Faust manual for a complete list of such operators).

 –   No spacing should be used between operators and arguments for partial
-    application with functions;
+    application with functions.

 –   Spacing should be used between the first operand and the parallel composition
-    operator (comma operator), while the second operand should be on a new line indented with the first one;
+    operator (comma operator), while the second operand should be on a new line indented with the first one.

 –   When separating arguments, there should be no spacing between the comma and
     the argument on its left to distinguish it from the parallel comporition